YoRyan/open-nec/Docs/for-contributors/rolling-stock/amtrak-acela.md

 #### CruiseControlSpeed

-The setting of the cruise control joystick.
+The setting of the cruise control lever.
 Ranges from 0 to 160 mph.

 #### VirtualThrottle